s0md3v/be-a-hacker/README.md

 **Do you have skills and some quality public work?**
 Do freelancing or start applying for jobs.

+### I am in school/college, how do I manage my time?
+> Note: These instructions are only for those who have made up their mind about working in tech.

+If you are in school, learn science and maths well.
+This knowledge is vital.
+Don't care too much about grades if getting admission in nearby college won't be difficult.
+Use the rest of your time to hang out with your friends, excercise and sharpen your skills.
+First 2 are not optional.

+If you are in college, spend more time getting better at your tech stuff.
+You only need to pass the exams and get a degree; grades won't matter at all while finding a job.
+If you did all the 3 things I mentioned for school years - you will be a healthy, social and capable individual at this point.
+If you have already fucked up one or more of the 3, it's alright - you can fix that now but do it asap.

 ### I think I know nothing, I have no skills.
 Okay, how did you come to this conclusion?
 Did you get this feedback from multiple recent interviews?
 Do you just don't understand a single word when two 'experts' of your field are talking?